mpcox/203.328/README.md

 <img src="graphics/zerbino_etal.png" width="700"/>

 Like many scientific programs, Velvet is open source – which means you can download and read the code if you want to.
-Velvet is freely available [on the web](https://www.ebi.ac.uk/~zerbino/velvet/).
+Velvet can be freely downloaded [from the web](https://www.ebi.ac.uk/~zerbino/velvet/).

-Velvet is actually a cover term for two different programs that need to be run sequentially.
+Velvet is actually a cover name for two different programs that need to be run sequentially.
 These programs are called ```velveth``` and ```velvetg```.

 A typical assembly job would look something like this: